hunterincoming/compliance-rail/README.md

 ## Compliance Rail

-Private day-one provenance layer for cannabis genetics on Midnight
+Private day-one provenance layer for cannabis genetics on Midnight.
 ## The Problem
 Cannabis breeders and genetics platforms currently have no reliable way to prove they created a new strain on day one.
 Genetics get renamed, leaked, and stolen.
 DNA testing and forensic dossiers help after disputes happen — but nothing exists for the exact moment a new cross is created.